Life Sciences QMS: Quality Management for Biotech, Pharma, and Research

 Research Institutions

 ICH Q8 covers pharmaceutical development, defining the principles for building quality into the product and process during development.
-The Quality by Design concepts in ICH Q8 — design space, control strategy, and process analytical technology — require that development-phase quality decisions are documented in a way that supports both regulatory submission and commercial manufacturing technology transfer.
+The Quality by Design concepts in ICH Q8 — design space, control strategy, and process analytical technology — require that development-phase quality decisions be documented in a way that supports both regulatory submission and commercial manufacturing technology transfer.
 A QMS supporting ICH Q8 must manage development documentation with the traceability needed to support regulatory submissions while connecting development records to the commercial manufacturing quality system.

 Biotech-Specific QMS Requirements: Clinical Development Operations Beyond Manufacturing